 Jenny Hochenberg is a partner at Freshfields in New York focusing on mergers and acquisitions, corporate governance and disclosure matters and shareholder activism defense.
-Her clients have included Afterpay, Atlas Air Worldwide, Cable One, Canadian National Railway, Cincinnati Bell, City Brewing, CommScope, Crown Castle, Exyte, GW Pharmaceuticals, Johnson & Johnson, NCR, Pitney Bowes, Scientific Games, Time Warner, US Foods, Viatris and Yahoo.
+Her clients have included Afterpay, Atlas Air Worldwide, bp, Cable One, Canadian National Railway, Cincinnati Bell, City Brewing, CommScope, Coupa Software, Crown Castle, Exyte, GW Pharmaceuticals, Johnson & Johnson, NCR, Pitney Bowes, Scientific Games, Time Warner, US Foods, Viatris and Yahoo.

-Jenny was born in Sofia, Bulgaria.
-She is a member of the New York Stanford Law School Chapter Committee, which serves to strengthen the connections among alumni in New York and between alumni and the school.
+Jenny currently sits on the Board of Directors of DirectWomen, a national nonprofit dedicated to increasing the representation of women lawyers on corporate boards.
+She is also a member of the New York Stanford Law School Chapter Committee, which serves to strengthen the connections among alumni in New York and between alumni and the school.